Soil Microorganisms and their Functions

 c) Produce methane gas

-d) Synthesize antibiotics
+d) Synthesise antibiotics

 7. Which soil microorganism plays a crucial role in dead plant decomposition?